 Every library container contains a library named Standard.
 It is better to create your own libraries with meaningful names than to use the Standard library.
 Not only are meaningful names easier to manage, but they can also be imported into other library containers whereas the Standard library cannot.

+Caution

+LibreOffice allows you to import libraries into a library container, but it will not allow you to overwrite the library named Standard.
+Therefore, if you store your macros in the Standard library, you cannot import them into another library container.